 Apart from this, you may also require an EIN if you are planning to do the following:

 - Getting a Business Loan

 - Asking vendors to pay you for the services or goods you provided.
 The vendor may ask you for a W-9 form before paying.
 The W-9 form gives the vendor information regarding the tax returns.
-You need an EIN to mention it in W-9 Form to identify your business.
+You need an EIN to mention in a W-9 Form to identify your business.